nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 16-Sept-2023

+And I though CSS was challenging.
+Customizing screen elements and applying style to WPF Apps using XAML is a bit of a bear.
+Somem key takeaways:

+- Use `ResourceDictionary` XAML classes to define often used `Color` and `SolidColorBrush` settings.
+- Add each `ResourceDictionary` to a `ResourceDictionary.MergedDictionaries` element so they can be looked up behind the scenes.
+- WPF knows how to utilize `Application.Resources` like `ResourceDictionary` through use of `{StaticResource ...}` properties.
+- To make rounded-corner Windows, it is necessary to set `Background="Transparent` and `WindowStyle="None"`.
+This will get the App out of "Windows 95 mode". :laughing:
+- When setting `Background="Transparent"`, that sets _the entire Window background_, so it is a good idea to have an image to display _in place of the now transparent Window_.
+Otherwise, your Window Controls can get lost in the now amongst any Desktop images, icons, or other Windows that might be behind your App.

+This work will continue into Sunday.

 ## Friday 15-Sept-2023

 Working with .NET and C# the last few days, specifically my Coordinate Conversion Utility, I learned a couple things: